GITAGANITH/Automatic-headlight-intensity-control-esp32/README.md

 ## 🔄 Working Principle

+## Project Demonstration

+The system continuously monitors ambient light intensity using an LDR sensor connected to the ESP32.

+### Dark Environment
+- The LDR detects low light intensity.
+- ESP32 reads a lower ADC value.
+- The ADC value is mapped to a higher PWM duty cycle.
+- The MOSFET receives a stronger PWM signal.
+- Both LEDs operate at maximum brightness.

+### Bright Environment
+- The LDR detects higher light intensity.
+- ESP32 reads a higher ADC value.
+- The ADC value is mapped to a lower PWM duty cycle.
+- The MOSFET receives a reduced PWM signal.
+- LED brightness decreases automatically.

+### Control Mechanism
-1. The LDR continuously senses surrounding light.
+1. LDR senses ambient light.
-2. The ESP32 reads the analog voltage through GPIO34.
-3. ADC converts the signal into digital values (0–4095).
+2. ESP32 converts the analog signal into a digital ADC value.
-4. The digital value is mapped to a PWM output.
+3. The ADC value is processed and mapped to a PWM range.
+4. PWM is generated on GPIO25.
+5. The MOSFET acts as a power driver.
-5. PWM controls the MOSFET.
+6. The MOSFET controls current through the LEDs.
-6. MOSFET adjusts LED brightness automatically.
-7. Bright light causes dimming, while darkness restores maximum brightness.
+7. LED brightness adjusts automatically according to surrounding light conditions.

 ---